DynamoDS/librarie.js/docs/v0.0.1/search-items.md

-# Search Items
+# Search Result Items
-Search view consumes a flat list of search items (in `json` format) for its contents.
+Search view consumes a flat list of search result items (in `json` format) for its contents.

 ## Search item JSON format
-This flat list of search items takes the following form: it must contain exactly one `searchItems` root item that represents a list of search items.
-Each of the search items is made up of the following fields:
+This flat list of search result items takes the following form: it must contain exactly one `searchItems` root item that represents a list of search result items.
+Each of the search result items is made up of the following fields:

-- `text` - The name of a given search item.
+- `text` - The name of a given search result item.
-- `iconUrl`- The absolute URL of icon of a given search item.
+- `iconUrl`- The absolute URL of icon of a given search result item.
-- `contextData` - The string value that will be passed to the event handler when a given search item is clicked.
+- `contextData` - The string value that will be passed to the event handler when a given search result item is clicked.
 - `itemType` - This value can either be `creation`, `action` or `query`.
 For more details of these values, please refer to [Layout Specification](./layout-specs.md) document.
-- `group` - The name of the group that a given search item belongs to.
+- `group` - The name of the group that a given search result item belongs to.
-- `category` - The name of the category that a given search item belongs to.
+- `category` - The name of the category that a given search result item belongs to.
-- `description` - The description text of the given search item.
+- `description` - The description text of a given search result item.
 - More fields will be added soon.

 ```json